frappe/erpnext_documentation/user/manual/en/stock/item.md

 2. Enter an item code, name, group and other details as needed.
 3. Save.

+#### 1.2 Options when creating an item

+  * **Maintain Stock:** If you are maintaining stock of this Item in your Inventory, ERPNext will make a stock ledger entry for each transaction of this item.
+  * **Default Warehouse:** This is the Warehouse that is automatically selected in your transactions.
+  * **Valuation Rate:** There are two options to maintain valuation of stock.
+FIFO (first in - first out) and Moving Average.
+To understand this topic in detail please visit [Item Valuation, FIFO and Moving Average](/docs/user/manual/en/stock/item-valuation-fifo-and-moving-average).
+  * **Allowance Percentage:** This is the percent by which you will be allowed to over-bill or over-deliver this Item.
+If not set, it will select from the Global Defaults.
+This option will be available once you create and save the item.

 ###2.
 Features
 #### 2.1 Item Properties